sofiatam/Assignment09-DH150/README.md

 ## Conclusion
-What you learned throughout the process?
 Throughout this entire process, the most important lesson I learned was to put the user first.
-The user should be the driving factor for the project.
-Starting from user research and usability testing all the way to creating high fidelity prototypes,
+The user should be the driving factor for the project because in the end, this feature is created exclusively for the user.
+Starting from user research and usability testing all the way to creating interactive prototypes, the user is always kept in mind.
+Additionally, I learned technical skills such as how to conduct user interviews, create personas and scenarios, and design prototypes.

+In the future, or if I had additional time, I would try to conduct more user research to further identify pain points.
+This would give me a more holistic view of Yelp and its areas for improvement.
+User research is incredibly helpful for guiding a project because it tells you exactly what the user wants/currently lacks.
+I would have also looked more into the competitive landscape regarding Yelp to get a better idea of what other companies are doing with regards to integrating socialness into their services.
+This way, I would be able to see if any platforms offer existing solutions to the problem area I described previously.

+My project, Trends n Friends, connects people with food by providing a seamless food experience on Yelp.